fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 end
 => [true, false, true]
 ```
-In this case, the return value of the block will be a boolean.
+In this case, the return value of the block will be a boolean for each iteration.
 This means that the collection returned by `map` will be an array of booleans.

 Take care to remember that `map` doesn't care about truthiness, and takes the return value as the transformation criteria.
 ```